-Housing completions are taken from the administrative Building Completions Statistic, which reports information on all new housing units completed in Germany between 2010 and 2017, including the location (municipality) and the month of completion.
-Appendix O-A provides more details on the data source.5 Unfortunately, it is not possible to separate the supply of social housing from the supply of private-market housing in the empirical analysis.
-In recent years, only a small share of new housing supply in Germany was subsidized social housing.6 In all other cases, developers are free to sell their units at any price.
+The administrative Building Completions Statistic reports information on all new housing units completed in Germany between 2010 and 2017, including municipality and month of completion.
+Unfortunately, it is not possible to separate the supply of social housing from the supply of private-market housing in the empirical analysis.
+In recent years, only a small share of new housing supply in Germany was subsidized social housing.
+In all other cases, developers are free to sell their units at any price.
 Moreover, as I show below, the instrument mainly captures shocks to the supply of single-family housing, a type of housing that rarely qualifies for subsidies in the German institutional setting.

-According to the German Socio-Economic Panel (SOEP), 49.1% of new housing supply in Germany is absorbed by renters transitioning to owner-occupier status and 19.3% by former owner-occupiers.
-The remaining 31.6% are rental housing units.7 Moreover, 90.4% of all movers were renters, and 9.6% were owner-occupiers.
-Roughly half of the owneroccupiers moved into owner-occupied housing (5% of all moves).
+According to the German Socio-Economic Panel (SOEP), 49.1% of new unsubsidized housing supply in Germany is absorbed by renters transitioning to owner-occupier status and 19.3% by former owner-occupiers.
+The remaining 31.6% are rental housing units.
+Moreover, 90.4% of all movers were renters, and 9.6% were owner-occupiers.
+Roughly half of the owner-occupiers moved into owner-occupied housing (5% of all moves).
 The overall share of renters transitioning into owner-occupied housing was about three times larger (14.8% of all moves).
 These numbers underscore the importance of renters' decisions for understanding spillovers between rents and prices more generally, and they suggest that the modal buyer of newly built owner-occupied housing in Germany is a renter.